kyverno/chainsaw/website/docs/tests/with-test.md

 ## `Test` loading process

-A `Test` resource is self contained and fully represents a test.
-Therefore the loading process is straightforward, Chainsaw loads the `Test` and adds it to the collection of tests to be processed.
+A `Test` resource is self-contained and fully represents a test.
+Chainsaw loads the Test and adds it to the collection of tests to be processed.
+By default, Chainsaw expects the file name to match `chainsaw-test.yaml`.
+However, this can be customized using the `--test-file` command flag.

-!!! note

-    For the time being, the `Test` based approach requires the file name to match `chainsaw-test.yaml`.
-This will be configurable by a command flag in the future.

 ## Example